harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/issues-reports.md

 ![](../static/issue-resolution-time-report.png)

-<figcaption>Figure 2: An Issue Resolution Time Report grouped by quarter.</figcaption>
+<figcaption>An Issue Resolution Time Report grouped by quarter.</figcaption>
 </figure>

 By default, the Issue Resolution Time Report is filtered by issues closed (**Last Closed Date**) within a selected time range.
 Usually, the time range is set to **Use Insight time**, which allows the user to select a time range when viewing Insights.